Technology Training - Click Here!

 AGM-154 JSOW Wins US DoD Acquisition Award

-DID has covered the USA’s AGM-154 Joint Stand-Off Weapon (JSOW) precision glide-bomb before, and it has proven popular with foreign buyers as well.
+The USA’s AGM-154 Joint Stand-Off Weapon (JSOW) precision glide-bomb has proven to be popular with the US DoD as well as foreign buyers.
 Indeed, the program has gone so well that the U.S. Department of Defense presented Raytheon’s JSOW program with its highest acquisition honor in November 2005.
 The David Packard Excellence in Acquisition Award is given to civilian and military organizations that have made highly significant contributions or demonstrated exemplary innovations and best practices in the defense acquisition process.

-Block II JSOW manufacturing began in FY 2006, maintaining all standoff and survivability capabilities but costing less less.
-DID details the JSOW weapon and budgets, program success, and some new and future variants….
+Block II JSOW manufacturing began in FY 2006, maintaining all standoff and survivability capabilities but costing less.

 Unlike Lockheed’s JASSM, which shares its weapons interface, most JSOW variants are unpowered.
 This really makes them GPS-guided glide bombs with a range of 15-70 nautical miles (up to 80 miles/ 130km), allowing aircraft to launch their weapons outside the range of most short and medium range air defenses.